Now! An effective method of preventing JAW AND HEADACHE PAIN

 Within a few hours to a few weeks; it all depends.
 Many patients report significant relief overnight, others usually within a month.
 Your highly trained clenching muscles have to un-learn their intense activity, and the time it takes to accomplish this varies from patient to patient.

 The NTI-tss device may eliminate the need for prescription and over-the-counter pain medications that you take for morning headache, sore neck, sore jaw, and related pain associated with involuntary clenching of the teeth.

 Because the NTI-tss device helps reduce the intensity of your clenching, it helps maximize your comfort and should minimize your need for medications.
 You may find that you’re more productive and that you can do more throughout the day because you’re pain free and more comfortable with less tension and stress.

 Please answer these questions and discuss them with us.

 Your major source(s) of discomfort are (check all that apply)

 Have you been treated by your physician in the past for this problem?

 Are you currently taking prescription and over-the-counter medications to treat the problem?

 How long have you had the problem?

 These problems can be treated because they are most likely caused by clenching your teeth when you’re sleeping and occasionally throughout the day.
-The information you find on this site may help you take the first step in solving the problem — which is telling us about it.

 Yes!
 Clenching your teeth while asleep and during the day is the result of some of the strongest muscles in your body tensing up (up to 6 to 20 times more intensely than non sufferers), which can cause morning and tension headaches, and even damage surrounding joints, teeth, and other muscles.